Instructor: Ethan Rafuse

 Classes by this instructor

-Come with us to look at the military history of the American Civil War in 1863, with particular focus on the evolution of Northern and Southern strategy and the course, conduct and outcome of major operations.
-We'll address strategic and political contexts that shaped the great battles fought in Virginia, Tennessee and elsewhere, as well as look at the individuals, such as Abraham Lincoln, Jefferson Davis, William Rosecrans, Joseph Hooker, Thomas Jackson, Braxton Bragg, Robert E. Lee, William T. Sherman and Ulysses S. Grant, whose decisions and leadership shaped what proved to be a dramatic and transformative year in America's bloodiest war.
+We head back to the battlefield to explore the military history of the American Civil War in 1864 and how the North and South approached what would be a bloody and transformative year in the war.
+We'll look at the evolution of the ends, ways and means of Northern and Southern strategy in 1864 and the course, conduct and result of major operations.
+We'll delve into strategic and political contexts that shaped military operations in Virginia, Tennessee and elsewhere, as well as the leaders, such as Abraham Lincoln, Jefferson Davis, Philip Sheridan, Jubal Early, Braxton Bragg, Samuel Curtis, Robert E. Lee, William T. Sherman and Ulysses S. Grant, whose decisions and leadership shaped their plans, oversight and outcome. *Please note: this class will be offered as a hybrid but will not be recorded, at the request of the instructor.*

-Instructor bio: Ethan S. Rafuse received his doctorate from the University of Missouri-Kansas City and is professor of military history at the U.S. Army Command and General Staff College.
-His publications include "Robert E. Lee and the Fall of the Confederacy 1863-1865," essays in "The Chattanooga Campaign" and "The Chickamauga Campaign," and "U.S. Presidents During Wartime."
+Instructor Bio: Ethan S. Rafuse received his doctorate at the University of Missouri-Kansas City and is professor of military history at the U.S. Army Command and General Staff College.
+His publications include "Robert E. Lee and the Fall of the Confederacy 1863 - 1865," essays in "The Chattanooga Campaign" and "The Chickamauga Campaign," and "U.S. Presidents During Wartime."